Frequently Asked Questions

 There is no charge for consultations.
 However, there are charges for laboratory tests, vaccinations, medications, consultations with the dietitian (the first three visits are free) and some medical procedures, that are usually covered by medical insurance plans.
 Familiarize yourself with the medical insurance plan you have.

-Can I use off-campus medical services with my Lewis & Clark medical insurance plan?
+Can I use off-campus medical services with the college sponsored medical insurance plan?

 Yes.
 Again, it is important to familiarize yourself with your policy’s coverage.